Getting The Information Your Need Regarding Impairments And Disability Payments

 - Total temporary disability (TTD) that will prevent you from working for a significant period, but may allow recuperation with proper medical treatment

 How much your weekly payments should be and whether a lump sum settlement may be available are complex issues.
-In addition, your eligibility for Social Security Disability benefits may depend on how your workers compensation claim is handled.
-Mr. Griffith will take steps to reduce the workers compensation offset from your Social Security Disability benefits.
+In addition, your eligibility for Social Security Disability benefits may depend on how your workers’ compensation claim is handled.
+Mr. Griffith will take steps to reduce the workers’ compensation offset from your Social Security Disability benefits.
+He helps those who were hurt while working construction, in a factory, as medical professional, in an office or any employee injured at their workplace.

 Dedicated injured workers lawyer John P. Griffith has helped hundreds of people get quality medical care and the weekly checks or settlements to which they were entitled.
 You will pay no attorney fees unless we succeed on your behalf.
 For the help you need now, call 864-261-1912 or contact us online.